A living page, mostly for my own reference of how to debug slow Ubuntu boot times view full post

 - Use

-for ext4 file system defragmentation. - Use
+sudo e4defrag /for ext4 file system defragmentation. - Use

-sudo tune2fs -O fast_commit /dev/sdX
+sudo tune2fs -O fast_commit /dev/sdXfor ext4 optimizations.

 - Use